Bilateral Endoprosthetic Surgery of Hip and Knee

 - Experience with complication management

-An example of this concept is Endoprotheticum Rhein-Main in Mainz under the direction of Prof. Dr. med.
+An example for this concept is Endoprotheticum Rhein-Main in Mainz under the leadership of Prof. Dr. med.
 Karl Philipp Kutzner.

 Not every patient benefits from a simultaneous intervention.
 Relative or absolute exclusion criteria may be: